Digital prototyping: how to learn and innovate faster

 What is a digital prototype?

-A prototype is a digital simulation or demo of a product or service that enables you to test assumptions and virtually explore a product before it’s built.
+A prototype is a digital simulation or demo of a product or service.
+It enables you to test assumptions and virtually explore a product before it’s built.
 Digital prototyping can save you time and money by ensuring that product development is based on data from the outset, rather than untested assumptions.

-Here at Inviqa we’ve helped businesses of all types to build, measure, and learn about how their proposed digital product or service fares against their business goals and customer expectations.
+Over the years, we’ve helped businesses of all types to build, measure, and learn how their proposed digital product or service fares against their business goals and customer expectations using prototypes.

-To give a few examples, we’ve worked with our clients to design a first-of-its-kind prototype for a new gambling poker product, develop proof-of-concept apps for a facilities management company, and launch an innovative investor relations platform.
+For example, we’ve worked with clients to design a first-of-its-kind prototype for a new gambling poker product, develop proof-of-concept apps for a facilities management company, and launch an innovative investor relations platform.

 Thanks to the wide availability of affordable cloud technologies, open-source platforms, and community software, some of the financial overheads that could have crept into digital prototyping have been reduced, so it’s easier to test hypotheses in a relatively safe and cost-effective environment.